 The Company adopted IFRS 9 to assess the expected credit losses.
 Except for the loss alloeance of accounts receivable measured at lifetime expected credit losses, the remaining debt instrument investments which are not measured at fair value through profit or loss, low credit risk for these investments is a prerequisite upon acquisition and by using their credit risk as a basis for the distinction of categories.
 The Company makes an assessment at each reporting date as to whether the debt instrument investments are still considered low credit risk, and then further determines the method of measuring the loss allowance and the loss rates.
-The impairment assessment method and related indicators of debt and the loss rates. instrument investments are described as follows:
+The impairment assessment method and related indicators of debt instrument investments are described as follows:

-Total carrying amount as at Measurement method for Level of credit risk Indicator expected credit losses December 31, 2020 December 31, 2019 Debt instruments with credit rating 12-month expected Low credit risk above BBB and \$10,115 \$6,203 counterparty with credit losses good credit risk Simplified Lifetime expected credit (Note) approach (Note) losses \$1,111,854 \$1,102,639
+Total ca arrying amount as at Level of credit risk Indicator Measurement method for expected credit losses December 31, 2020 Low credit risk Debt instruments with credit rating above BBB and counterparty with good credit risk 12-month expected \$34,542